-102Limitation to "Current" Good Manufacturing Practice is unnecessary.
+&lt;sup>113Limitation to "Current" Good Manufacturing Practice is unnecessary.
 Provision of advice on Good Manufacturing Practice, present and future, is appropriate.
 The abbreviations are deleted as there is no reference to them elsewhere in the Protocol.

+&lt;sup>114Developed from the previous subparagraph (c) (ii) and (d).

+&lt;sup>115Limitation to "existing" is unnecessary.

+&lt;sup>116Developed from the previous subparagraph (c) incorporating (i) and (ii).

-- (vi) Regulations governing the handling, transportation, use and release of bacteriological (biological) agents and toxins; - (vii)103 Facilitating harmonization of relevant104 national regulatory and administrative procedures for the peaceful uses of bacteriological (biological) agents and toxins; - (b) Coordinate its activities with those of international organizations and agencies on the peaceful uses of bacteriological (biological) agents and toxins, and on the diagnosis, detection, treatment and prevention of diseases caused by biological agents or toxins, in particular infectious diseases, and raise awareness of and facilitate access to those activities by States Parties to the Protocol; - (c)105 Support and enhance the objectives of section B of this Article by a framework for multilateral cooperation among the States Parties, including exchange of information among scientists and technologists, with the aim of assisting developing countries which are States Parties to strengthen their scientific and technological capabilities in the fields of biosciences, genetic engineering and biotechnology; - 26.
-The Conference of States Parties may consider and decide on possible ad hoc collaborative relationships with relevant non-governmental organizations for the purposes set out in paragraph 25 above. - 27.
-The Technical Secretariat shall maintain a record of cooperative activities with other relevant international organizations and agencies, pursuant to paragraph 25, and shall make such a record available to States Parties on request, as well as to the Cooperation Committee. - 28.
-The Technical Secretariat, including upon request by the Executive Council, after consultation with relevant international organizations and agencies with which the Organization has cooperative relationships, pursuant to paragraph 25, may make recommendations, as appropriate, to the Cooperation Committee, the Executive Council or the Conference of States Parties for further practical steps with a view to the effective implementation of the cooperative relationships envisaged in this section.
+&lt;sup>117This language enables the Conference of the States Parties to have the option, where appropriate, of entering into an ad hoc collaborative relationship with a relevant non-governmental organization.

+25. The Technical Secretariat shall maintain a record of cooperative activities with other relevant international organizations and agencies, pursuant to paragraph 25, and shall make such a record available to States Parties on request, as well as to the Cooperation Committee.

+26. The Technical Secretariat, including upon request by the Executive Council, after consultation with relevant international organizations and agencies with which the Organization has cooperative relationships, pursuant to paragraph 25, may make recommendations, as appropriate, to the Cooperation Committee, the Executive Council or the Conference of States Parties for further practical steps with a view to the effective implementation of the cooperative relationships envisaged in this section.